 6. Hop on Hop off Bus Tour

-Recommended b Lindsay from Carpe Diem OUR Way
+Recommended by Lindsay from Carpe Diem OUR Way

-Paris prides itself as being a walkable city, but things are different when you add kids to your trip!
-One of my top tips for the best things to do with kids in Paris is to take a hop on hop off bus tour.
-It is a great way to see all of the highlights of the city, without the kids getting tired from walking around.
+Paris prides itself on being a walkable city, but things are different when you add kids to your trip!
+One of my top tips for the best things to do with kids in Paris is to take a hop-on, hop-off bus tour.
+It is a great way to see all of the city’s highlights without the kids getting tired from walking around.

-The buses make stops at all of the major sites and you can easily hop off to take a closer look!
-I also love going up to the top desk and letting the kids get some wind in their face!
+The buses make stops at all of the major sites, and you can easily hop off to take a closer look!
+I also love going up to the top deck and letting the kids get some wind in their faces!
 Whether or not they listen to the audio tour does not really matter to me, but pointing out the sights and taking pictures tends to keep them engaged!
 There is so much to watch from the top of a bus!

 Click here to purchase Hop on Hop off tickets in advance.